The Mystery of the Blue Train

 The Mystery of the Blue Train is a work of detective fiction by British writer Agatha Christie, first published in the United Kingdom by William Collins & Sons on 29 March 1928 and in the United States by Dodd, Mead and Company later in the same year.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.00.
 The book features her detective Hercule Poirot.

 The novel concerns the murder of an American heiress on Le Train Bleu, the titular "Blue Train".
+The novel entered the public domain in the United States in 2024; however, it will still be copyrighted in the United Kingdom until 1 January 2047, 70 years after the death of Agatha Christie.